MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/00-intro.md

 One last note before we get into the workshop.

 If you have general questions about a topic, please raise your hand (in person or virtually) to ask it.
-Virtually, you can also ask the question in the chat.
 The instructor will definitely be willing to answer!

-For more specific nitty-gritty questions about issues you're having individually, we use _sticky notes_ (in person) or _Zoom buttons_ (red x/green check) to indicate whether you are on track or need help.
+For more specific nitty-gritty questions about issues you're having individually, we use _sticky notes_ to indicate whether you are on track or need help.
 We'll use these throughout the workshop to help us determine when you need help with a specific issue (a helper will come help), whether our pace is too fast, and whether you are finished with exercises.
-If you indicate that you need help because, for instance, you get an error in your code (e.g. red sticky/Zoom button), a helper will message you and (if you're virtual) possibly go to a breakout room with you to help you figure things out.
+If you indicate that you need help because, for instance, you get an error in your code (e.g. red sticky), a helper will message you.
-Feel free to also call helpers over through a hand wave or a message if we don't see your sticky!
+Feel free to also call helpers over through a hand wave if we don't see your sticky!

 ## Other miscellaneous things

 If you're in person, we'll tell you where the bathrooms are!
-If you're virtual we hope you know. :)
 Let us know if there are any accommodations we can provide to help make your learning experience better!